gearpump/gearpump/docs/deployment-standalone.md

 Config	| Default value	| Description
 ------------ | ---------------|------------
 gearpump.hostname	| "127.0.0.1"	 | Host or IP address of current machine.
-The ip/host need to be reachable from other machines in the cluster.
-Gearpump.cluster.masters |	["127.0.0.1:3000"] |	List of all master nodes, with each item represents host and port of one master. gearpump.worker.slots	 | 1000 | how many slots this worker has
+The ip/host need to be reachable from other machines in the cluster. gearpump.cluster.masters |	["127.0.0.1:3000"] |	List of all master nodes, with each item represents host and port of one master. gearpump.worker.slots	 | 1000 | how many slots this worker has

 Besides this, there are other optional configurations related with logs, metrics, transports, ui.
 You can refer to [Configuration Guide](deployment-configuration.html) for more details.